davlloyd/devops-bootcamp-anz-2day/ANZ-Day1-Agile101.md

 #12 Principles of Agile (cont)

-* Simplicity - the art of maximizing the amount of work not done - is essential.
+* Simplicity - the art of maximising the amount of work not done - is essential.
-* The best architectures, requirements, and designs emerge from self-organizing teams.
+* The best architectures, requirements, and designs emerge from self-organising teams.
 * At regular intervals, the team reflects on how to become more effective, then tunes and adjusts its behaviour accordingly.

 ---